untacit/website/_pages/tame_processes.md

 Considering regular end-users interact with several software systems (web-based, mobile, etc.) daily to achieve several goals, such users must "remember" how to navigate on each and every hidden workflow.
 In this <b>Process Overload</b> scenario, the may end-user face several issues: What is the required information to achieve my goal?
 How many interactions with the system do I need? .....

 To solve this problem, UnTacit graphical interface make processes transparent, allowing end-users to understand the whole interaction upfront.
+XXXXXZX

 <b>ADD IMAGE</b>